Beverage Trends

 Smoky-fruity Italian heat moves from chef menus to grocery shelves.

-Calabrian chili — the bright, smoky, slightly sweet southern Italian pepper — is overtaking gochujang and harissa as the breakout heat of 2026, with paste and crushed formats landing in mainstream grocery.
+Calabrian chili, the bright, smoky, slightly sweet southern Italian pepper, is overtaking gochujang and harissa as the breakout heat of 2026.
+Paste and crushed formats are now landing in mainstream grocery stores.

 What happened